-Usually, a long-term care (LTC) facility (such as a nursing home) has its own pharmacy, or a pharmacy that supplies drugs for all of its residents.
-If you are a resident of an LTC facility, you may get your prescription drugs through the facility's pharmacy or the one that it uses as long as it is part of our network.
+Usually, a long-term care facility (LTC) (such as a nursing home) has its own pharmacy, or uses a pharmacy that supplies drugs for all of its residents.
+If you are a resident of a LTC facility, you may get your prescription drugs through the facility's pharmacy or the one it uses, as long as it is part of our network.

 Check your Pharmacy Directory to find out if your LTC facility's pharmacy or the one that it uses is part of our network.
-If it isn't, or if you need more information or assistance, please contact Customer Service (phone numbers are printed on the back cover of this booklet).
+If it isn't, or if you need more information or assistance, please contact Customer Service.
 If you are in an LTC facility, we must ensure that you are able to routinely receive your Part D benefits through our network of LTC pharmacies.